lgaudencio/warsaw-uprising-1944/README.md

 Git commands were used during the development to push code to the remote repo, the following commands were the following:

-* *git commit -m "text"* - This git command was used to commit changes made to the code and sent to the local repository.
+* *git add <file>* - This command is used to add a file to the staging area.

-* *git push* - This git command was used then the commited code was pushed to the remote repository on GitHub.
+* *git commit -m "text"* - This git command is used to commit changes made to the code and sent to the local repository.

-To create a new file, right click on the staging area and select 'New File...' and give it an appropriate name.
+* *git push* - This git command is used then the commited code was pushed to the remote repository on GitHub.

 ### Deployment to GitHub Pages